akshetha/cogs-108-data/README.md

-# COGS 108 - Macroeconomic Indicators and Media Sentiment as a Prediction Measure for Tech Layoffs
+# Macroeconomic Indicators and Media Sentiment as a Prediction Measure for Tech Layoffs

 ## Abstract